 You might be surprised to hear that ground flaxseed is one of my favorite substitutes for eggs.
 In my Light and Fluffy Vegan Waffle recipe, ground flaxseed combined with water for a few minutes creates a goopy mixture perfect for holding foods together where eggs may be traditionally used.
 Chia seeds could work here, too.

 You don’t have to avoid baked goods just because you’re vegan.
-For more ingredient alternatives when it comes to baking, give my article on Healthy Baking Substitutes a read and a bookmark.

 Other Protein-Packed Products I Use